sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-prerequisites.rst

 Prerequisites
 -------------

-Below are the prerequisites for installing Fire Insights on a Databricks Cluster:
+Below are the prerequisites for installing Sparkflows on a Databricks Cluster:

 .. list-table::
    :widths: 15 20 40